dnicolson/Bluetooth-Keyboard-Enhancer/README.md

 ### iTerm2
 By default keyboard input is secure, the following command must run to enable `bke` (useful for `vim`):

 `defaults write com.googlecode.iterm2 "Secure Input" 0`

+## Limitations

+CGEvents are used to trigger some of the key commands, this means apps such as the Xcode Simulator will not respond to the escape key as they listen to the lower IOHID level.

 ## Compilation